oVirt/ovirt-site/source/feature/select-network-for-gluster.html.md

 ## Proposed User Flow

 1. Add a Network role "Storage network" and create a network with this role at cluster level
-2. Edit a host, and assign the above network to one of the host's interface.
+2. Edit a host, and assign the above network role to one of the host's interface.
-3. In Create Volume/ Add Brick dialog, once the host is selected to add a brick, show the list of IP addresses/host names on the host which can be used to add brick.
+3. In Create Volume/ Add Brick dialog, once the host is selected to add a brick, the IP address from the interface in above step is used to add brick.

-*   If the host has an interface with network role "Storage network", this IP address is shown by default.
-Otherwise the host's address is used as default.
+*   If the host has no interface with network role "Storage network", the host's address is used.

 ![](AddBrickNetwork.png "AddBrickNetwork.png")

+To change the network used by brick -

+1. Provide an edit brick - where user can pick an IP address.
+This will call the "replace-brick commit force". **Disruption in service may occur**

 ## Implementation Details